liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/05-osgi-and-modularity.markdown

 Modularity makes writing software, especially as a team, fun!
 Here are some benefits to modular development on DXP:

-- @product@'s runtime framework is lightweight, fast, and secure.
+- @sharepoint@'s runtime framework is lightweight, fast, and secure.
 - The framework uses the OSGi standard.
 If you have experience using OSGi with other projects, you can apply your existing knowledge to developing on DXP.
 - Modules publish services to and consume services from a service registry.